openhab/openhab-python/README.md

 logging.error("error message")
 ```

-3. using the rule based logging module.
-Here you get a logging object, already initialized with the prefix "org.openhab.automation.pythonscripting.<RuleClassName>"
+3. The rule based logging module, is initialized with the prefix "org.openhab.automation.pythonscripting.\<RuleClassName\>"

 ```python
 from openhab import rule